 This is a very rare skin condition that causes intense itching when your skin comes in contact with water.
 The itching can begin immediately and can last for up to an hour or more.
 Legs, arms, chest, back, and abdomen are the most commonly affected areas (5).

 Taking a shower or a bath is inevitable and it is a part of your hygiene routine.
 Hence, it may be extremely difficult if you have to deal with itching after shower every time you take a bath.
 So, how do you manage this?
-Find out in the next section.
+Find out some solutions to how to stop an itching body after bathing in the next section.

 How To Manage Itchy Skin After A Shower?